abhi3700/sui-playground/README.md

 #### Global variables

-- `transfer::transfer(object, recipient)` is to transfer the ownership of an object to another address.
+- [`transfer::transfer(object, recipient)`](https://github.com/MystenLabs/sui/blob/e7f5d3cdc187b5e4f45b1764f9c771be89d37921/crates/sui-framework/packages/sui-framework/sources/transfer.move#L17-L27) is to transfer the ownership of an object (with `key` ability only) to another address.
+Here, the object remains stored in the same module itself.
-- `transfer::public_transfer(object, recipient)` is to publicly share the ownership of an object with the recipient address.
-TODO: verify this.
+- [`transfer::public_transfer(object, recipient)`](https://github.com/MystenLabs/sui/blob/e7f5d3cdc187b5e4f45b1764f9c771be89d37921/crates/sui-framework/packages/sui-framework/sources/transfer.move#L28-L36) is to transfer the ownership of an object (with `key` + `store` abilities) to another address.
+Here, the object is taken out of the existing module.

+For more, view this [`transfer.move`](https://github.com/MystenLabs/sui/blob/e7f5d3cdc187b5e4f45b1764f9c771be89d37921/crates/sui-framework/packages/sui-framework/sources/transfer.move) file.

 #### Function

-- visibility:
+- Visibility:
   - `private`: only functions within modules can use,
   - `public`: callable from other modules,
   - `public(friend)`: callable from modules explicitly declared as friends (in the module declaration). sort of like `internal` in solidity.